fknappe/mock-restful-express/README.md

 #### Mocks path structure

 The mocks path structure are the defined based on routes path.
 For example, suppose we have an **/foo** route defined on the project, with support to GET action.
-The respective mocked reponse path structure is defined as follows:
+The respective mocked reponse of this route is structured as follows:

 ```
 - mocks